bluesky-social/bsky-docs/docs/tutorials/viewing-threads.md

 a valid `ThreadViewPost`, a `NotFoundPost`, or a `BlockedPost`.

-A `NotFoundPost` is returned when the post either does not exist, has been deleted by its author, or has been taken down by a moderator.
+A `NotFoundPost` is returned when the post either does not exist, has been deleted by its author, or has been taken down by a moderation service.

 These posts are included in the response so that a complete tree can be constructed.
 It's up to the end developer to decide how to render these